Stephanie leads our specialist Procurement and Subsidy Control team.

-Stephanie's aim is to work with you to find practical strategies and solutions.
+Stephanie's aim is to work with you to find practical strategies and risk-based solutions.
 She understands the need for high quality advice, delivered in a friendly and approachable way.
 She has a particular focus and interest in advising clients in the public sector and higher education sectors.

 She can support your projects from conception to completion or provide support and assistance according to your requirements.